sambasten/Property/README.md

 ### Edit db connection parameters in database adapter file at src/Adapter/DatabasAdapter.php

+### Switch to public directory and  run script property.php with command
+php property.php

-### Launch the php inbuilt server with the command
+### Switch back to Property directory and Launch the php inbuilt server with the command
 php -S localhost:8080 -t public

 ### After that, open `http://localhost:8080` in your browser.